douglasF5/coltrane-clojure-notebook/rock-paper-scissors-game-algorithm/README.md

 # Description

 - First program in Clojure: write the algorithm for rock-paper-scissors game
+- Goal: understand basic language contructs with a simple and functional approach

 ### Resources
 - [Clojure tutorial for beginners](https://youtu.be/zFPiPBIkAcQ)